ecssiah/libgdx-and-jruby/README.md

     end

-You need to define the implemented methods.
+You need to declare the implemented methods.
 Also, notice that Ruby treats almost all numbers the same.
 No more f's all over the place or issues with whether or not you sent a float or a int to a function.
 If you need to convert the number objects have short little methods built in.

     @float.to_i
     @integer.to_s

 These will take a float to an integer and an integer to a string.
-There are more .to_ methods as well.
+There are more .to_ methods.

-Finally, to make it run the Initializer must be updated to include all of the new imports.
+Finally, to make it run the Initializer must be updated to include all of the new imports and require statements to include the other scripts.

     require 'java'